 Away from such a regime, the two versions of MQM generally differ.
-The results presented in this work show that such differences are also present in the presence of Lindblad dissipative dynamics.
+The results presented in this work suggest that such differences may also be present in the presence of Lindblad dissipative dynamics.

 \textbullet~ We have not derived the Lindblad form of MQM from any microscopic Hamiltonian involving both the system and the environment.
 It would be fascinating to obtain such a derivation and identify instances where dual gravity descriptions are available.
 At the same time, regardless of whether such a microscopic derivation is straightforward or not, it is worth emphasizing that the setups discussed in this work are interesting in their own right and may offer nontrivial insights into the study of quantum gravity—analogous to how coupling a theory of gravity to a heat sink has proven instrumental in the investigation of quantum extremal surfaces \cite{Penington:2019npb,Almheiri:2019psf}.